- Understanding the many forms of cybercrime may allow you to better defend yourself.

-Adding an additional layer of security when you access your accounts, called two-factor authentication, is a strong defense against this type of attack.
-Fidelity and many other financial firms now offer two-factor authentication.
+Adding an additional layer of security when you access your accounts, called 2-factor authentication, is a strong defense against this type of attack.
+Fidelity and many other financial firms now offer 2-factor authentication.
 It requires you to enter a unique security code, randomly generated and sent to your phone or other mobile device, in addition to your standard login.
-While not completely foolproof, two-factor authentication raises the bar for cyberattackers trying to access your accounts.
-You might also consider it for nonfinancial sites, such as your mobile phone billing sites (e.g., AT&T, Verizon, T-Mobile, Xfinity) and email sites (e.g., Google Gmail, Apple, Microsoft, Facebook, Amazon, and Twitter all offer two-step authentication options.
+While not completely foolproof, 2-factor authentication raises the bar for cyberattackers trying to access your accounts.
+You might also consider it for nonfinancial sites, such as your mobile phone billing sites (e.g., AT&T, Verizon, T-Mobile, Xfinity) and email sites (e.g., Google Gmail, Apple, Microsoft, Facebook, Amazon, and Twitter all offer 2-step authentication options.

 Go long and stay strong

 Go with a password manager

 These days, most of us have dozens of passwords covering multiple devices and everything from social media to subscription services, e-commerce, banking, and Wi-Fi.
 Remembering all these passwords, and changing them frequently, just isn't sustainable and as a result we have a tendency to reuse the same password everywhere.
 This is the worst practice though.
 Fortunately, there's an app for that.
 Password manager apps generate and store all your passwords in a secure environment.
 They'll even auto-fill login information for stored sites.
 Many now sync your passwords across all your devices and automatically generate new ones on a regular schedule.
 The cost of state-of-the-art password managers is negligible—especially when compared with the convenience and security they provide.

 Updating your systems is easier than it used to be